 Organisational methods for keeping data secure are imperative, and Garretts Green Nursery School believes that it is good practice to keep clear practical policies, backed up by written procedures.

-This policy complies with the requirements set out in the GDPR, which will come into effect on 25 May 2018.
+This policy complies with the requirements set out in the GDPR, which came into effect on 25 May 2018 and has now been replaced by the UK version.
+The school also complies with the Data Protection Act 2018.